Solar Panel Grants Scotland: What's Real in 2026

 0% VAT and the Smart Export Guarantee

 Two reserved, UK-wide measures benefit Scottish households regardless of the schemes above.
-First, the zero rate of VAT on qualifying solar installations applies across Scotland and is currently in place until 31 March 2027, knocking a meaningful slice off the upfront price - our explainer on 0% VAT relief on solar in 2026 covers the detail.
+First, the zero rate of VAT on qualifying solar installations applies across Scotland and is currently in place until 31 March 2027, knocking a meaningful slice off the upfront price (source) - our explainer on 0% VAT relief on solar in 2026 covers the detail.
 It is not a grant, but it lowers the bill at the point of sale with no application needed.

 Second, the Smart Export Guarantee (SEG) is a GB-wide scheme requiring larger suppliers to pay you for surplus electricity you export to the grid.
-Rates are set by individual suppliers rather than fixed by government, so they vary, and shopping around matters.
+Rates are set by individual suppliers rather than fixed by government, so they vary, and shopping around matters (source).
 Our roundup of the best SEG rates in 2026 shows the current range.
 SEG income is ongoing rather than upfront, but over the life of a system it adds up.

 How to check your eligibility